 Another great way to promote and broadcast your content is to comment on other blogs and reference your post in a link within that comment that furthers or extends the thought and conversation you initiated at another blog.

 Are you marketing with content in the Post-Advertising era?

 More than ever, it’s become essential to market valuable content to your customers and prospects for lead generation, education, and retention.
 Because organizations are recognizing that the old paradigms of broadcasting a message with high frequency through paid media to reach a target may no longer be aligned with how people self-select and find what’s important to them.

-It’s time to revisit your strategies, methods and tactics.
-Marketing has changed and companies must now embrace the idea that they need to become continuous publishers of content.
+It’s time to revisit your strategies, methods, and tactics.
+Marketing has changed and companies must now embrace the idea that they need to become continuous publishers and distributors of content.
 By integrating these best practices, your chances of success improve significantly.

 What are you doing to help people find your value?
 What’s working and where are you succeeding?
 Post a comment and share.